collyd21/milestoneproject4/README.md

 - Check invalid details shows error on “Login” page.
 - Test “Login” button redirects to homepage and logs User in.
 Check successful toast displays.

+### Footer

+- Test foot renders correctly and is responsive (links stack underneath copyright text on mobile).
+- Test link to Facebook page.
+- Test link to Instagram page.

 **All urls were check by typing them in and cofirming that a Vistor/User/Admin can only access the pages they are authorised to**

 ## Bugs/Issues